-Last week in the 7th grade classroom at our school, I asked the students: “How are we made in the image and likeness of God?”
+Some time ago when I was teaching a religion class in the 7th grade of my former parish, I asked the students: “How are we made in the image and likeness of God?”
 Obviously, we all can’t look like God physically.
 But we do have two qualities or characteristics in particular, that make us like God—our intelligence and our free will.

 Look at a young child.
 From his or her earliest days there is the desire to know.
 “What’s this?”
 “Why? “ The child asks questions.
 In fact, we should all want to know various things throughout our lives.
 Our minds seek knowledge.